-The Dean's Early Research Initiative (DERI) aims to enhance high school students' exposure to engineering, as well as provide opportunities for graduate students and postdoctoral fellows to develop skills in mentoring.
-High school students in their junior year who are interested in engineering or computer science may apply for a one year fellowship, which begins in the summer.
-Applicants will be selected based on their GPA (3.3 or higher) and application materials.
+The Dean's Early Research Initiative (DERI) aims to enhance high school students' exposure to engineering research while, providing opportunities for graduate students and postdoctoral fellows to develop skills in mentoring.
+High school students in their junior year who are interested in engineering or computer science may apply for this one year program, which begins in the summer and continues throughout their senior year.

 What to Expect

 The goal of the DERI program is to give high school students an extended research experience resulting in sufficient data to support a presentation.
 At the same time, the program provides graduate students and postdoctoral fellows the opportunity to develop critical skills in proposal writing and mentoring students.
 These are skills that will benefit them in their future careers, whether in academia or industry.

 - Fellows will work with a Ph.D. student and faculty member on a research project.

 - Fellows will be expected to work a total of 60 hours during the summer, starting no earlier than July.

 - Fellows will work at least 4 hours a week during the school year (those weeks where both the high school and VCU are in session).